Frequently asked questions (FAQ)

 Q: What expenses do I have to cover?

 A: Accepted PhD students have to take into account that there are expenses involved with starting their PhD in Heidelberg, such as fees for visa and immigration, the cost of a one-way flight to Germany, and the deposit for an apartment.
-These costs are not reimbursed by the Graduate School.

 Q: Are PhD positions paid?